-19. Training
+Training

-Our staff will be provided with basic health and safety training as part of their induction.
-Training will be refreshed for all staff every year.
-Staff are expected to read this policy annually.
+Our staff will be provided with basic health and safety training as part of their induction and are expected to read this policy annually.

-20. Monitoring
+Monitoring

 This policy will be reviewed by the School Business Manager annually.
-At every review, the policy will be approved by the Leadership Management and Premises Committee.
+At every review, the policy will be approved by the Full Governing Board.